talon-one/gce-buildkite-alpine/README.md

 Available google cloud settings:

 ```
 buildkite-token        | token to use for buildkite
 buildkite-sshkey       | ssh private key to use (base64 encoded)
 buildkite-tags         | tags for the buildkite agents
 buildkite-priority     | priority to use
 buildkite-agent-count  | agents to use in this image
-docker-json-key       | json key for docker (base64 encoded)
+docker-credential-file | json credential file for docker (base64 encoded)
 ```

 # Changelog